yfaway/openhab-rules/README.md

 * Audio alert when someone is at the front door, if an owner is at home.
 * Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
 Can be used to send alert if there is higher than baseline energy usage and noone is home.
 * Water leakage.
+* Smart plugs turned on while in vacation mode.

 ## Control
 * Turn on/off main water valve.